michael105/malloc/README.md

-.. this is some ork with unwanted features in progress.
+.. this is some ork in progress, with unwanted features.

-Due to another memory layout with glibc, I stripped 32bit support.
+Due to another memory layout with glibc, I had to convert this to 64bit.
-So this is a 64bit version, with an overhead of 8Bytes per allocation.
-However, in turn, while this implemenatation works with minilib (and an address layout below 2GB), now some bugs seem to be somethere.
+However, in turn, while this implemenatation works with minilib (and an address layout below 2GB), now some bugs seem to be sneaked in somethere.

 With fuzzy testing, I do get random segfaults.

 Currently I'm about to blame glibc ..
 Would it be possible, I do have gaps within the movement of the brk?
+It is anyways strange, after moving the brk from e.g. 4 to 400, accessing 200 says segfault.

-I leave this online for now, anyways.
+I leave this online for now, the way it is.